The Wave Principle of Human Social Behavior

 Default and fear of default exacerbate the new trend in psychology, which in turn causes creditors to reduce lending

+further.
 A downward "spiral" begins, feeding on pessimism just as the previous boom fed on optimism.
 The resulting

 cascade of debt liquidation is a deflationary crash.
 Debts are retired by paying them off, "restructuring" or